rust-lang/blog.rust-lang.org/_posts/2015-04-17-Enums-match-mutation-and-moves.md

 * `match` embraces both imperative and applicative styles of programming.
-The compiler's static analyses work hard to ensure statement-oriented programming remains palatable, leaving the question of whether expression-orientation is better to style guides.
+The compiler's static analyses work hard to ensure statement-oriented programming remains palatable.
+At the same time, the `match` construct enables ergonomic case analysis far beyond what is provided by a C or Java style `switch` statement.

 * Destructuring bind of *L-values*: Rust encourages the developer to think carefully about ownership and borrowing.
 To ensure that